davidbmadsen/ProceduralTerrain/README.md

 # ProceduralTerrain
-Procedural terrain generation in Unity engine
+Scripts to test different types of procedurally generated terrain in Unity engine, using C# scripts and Perlin Noise.